- 240+ countries and territories covered

 With hundreds of research analysts based across all global regions and speaking more than 60 local languages, we deliver the widest financial crime related coverage available.

-We monitor over 400 sanction, watch and regulatory law and enforcement lists, and hundreds of thousands of information sources, often identifying high-risk entities months or years before they are listed.
+We monitor over 400 sanction, watch and regulatory law and enforcement lists, and hundreds of thousands of information sources, often identifying heightened-risk entities months or years before they are listed.
 In fact, in 2012 alone we identified more than 180 entities before they appeared on the US Treasury Office of Foreign Assets Control (OFAC) list.
-World-Check currently exceeds terrorist coverage on the four leading sanctions (OFAC, EU, UN, UK HMT) by more than 70,000 records.
+World-Check currently exceeds threat finance coverage on the four leading sanctions (OFAC, EU, UN, UK HMT) by more than 70,000 records.

 Going far beyond official sources